The Be Here Beerfest

 So we may be a little batshit crazy, and now we're bringing you into the madness.
 At Stoketoberfest for the second year running we will have our own personal carnival, freak show, absurdist, tentertainment experience.
 You have to participate to fully understand, but rest assured your senses will be overwhelmed and you'll leave dizzy, dazed, confused and stoked when you get spat out of our funhouse.

 Home is where the liver is.

-Munich, Germany; the Oktoberfest grounds (Theresienwiese) are located in the centre of Munich.
+Oktoberfest 2015 is held in Munich, Germany and the official Oktoberfest grounds (Theresienwiese) where the beer halls are, are located in the centre of Munich.

 How To Get Here?

 Ride With Us!